Health Law Externships

 Available to: 2nd and 3rd year students

-The Health Law Clinic introduces students to current issues in medical care and treatment, including how to assure the quality of care and how to make medical care broadly available.
+Health law externships introduce students to current issues in medical care and treatment, including how to assure the quality of care and how to make medical care broadly available.
 Students work in a wide variety of settings in which the issues of quality and access arise.
 Various health law courses provide a forum for students to share their experiences and explore these issues in greater depth.

-Placements: (2 or 3 cr., P/F every semester with pre- or co-requisite).
+Placements: (2 – 5 cr., P/F every semester with pre- or co-requisite).
 Placements are with a variety of health lawyers/health care institutions in the community and may include malpractice counsel, insurance companies, regulatory institutions, or professional associations.
 Placements may also be arranged with health care providers or financing organizations.
 Placements are individually arranged by the instructor in consultation with the student.
+Potential placements include:

-Registration and Placement: Students may enroll in the course online.
-To enroll in the clinic, students must complete the Clinical Program Application Form.
-Students then consult with Professor Francis and/or Professor Smith regarding their preferred placement.
-Students will then be enrolled in the clinic.
+Registration and Placement: Students may enroll in the Health Law course online.
+To apply for externship placement, students must complete the application form and submit it with their résumé and a short statement of interest.
+Students will also consult with Professor Francis regarding their preferred placement.